Be-FaaS/BeFaaS-framework/doc/providerSetup.md

 2. Install faas-cli https://docs.openfaas.com/cli/install/ and login like the guide above details.
 3. Log your local docker into docker hub with `docker login` (other container registries are not directly supported by this project).
    This is needed to deploy functions to openfaas.
 Please note that by default this will make the functions you deploy to openfaas public on your account.
-4. Set your `OPENFAAS_GATEWAY` environment variable like detailed below and `OPENFAAS_TOKEN` to the password generated during openfaas setup.
+4. Note openfaas gateway adress and the password generated during openfaas setup.

 ## OpenWhisk